-By using the intelligence within the LQSE-2DAL-D module we created an incredible sequencing effect in the main stairhall.
-The concept was to simulate a shoal of fish swimming upstream, and was executed by illuminating the appropriate downlight in timed order above the glass fish so that the reflected light created the illusion of the fish circling above the stairs.
-This stairhall is also noteable in that it has four Roller100 side guide wired controlled Sivoia QS blinds which drop over 6 metres from the ceiling, to the finished floor level of the ground floor below.
+By using the intelligence within the LQSE-2DAL-D module we created an incredible sequencing effect in the main stair hall.
+The concept was to simulate a shoal of fish swimming upstream and was executed by illuminating the appropriate downlight in timed order above the glassfish so that the reflected light created the illusion of the fish circling above the stairs.
+This stairhall is also notable in that it has four Roller100 side guide wired controlled Sivoia QS blinds which drop over 6 metres from the ceiling to the finished floor level of the ground floor below.

 Delving under the hood we used Lutron for the ‘heavy duty’ lifting of the project also.
 The client spent tens of thousands on fully developed adult Koi Carp to populate the stream which hugs the circumference of the building.
 These ponds needed strictly timed oxygenation to keep the fish alive, and the air was forced into the water via fountains controlled from Lutron’s DIN rail switching modules

 In such a hot climate Lutron was also called upon for integrating the sprinkler system.
 This can be actioned or suspended (in case the client is using the garden) from the Palladiom keypads, but typically runs on a pre-determined timer depending on the season.
 Through the Crestron integration, we were also able to listen to an RSS feed, and during the monsoon season, the sprinklers do not run if it has rained that day to save water, energy, and prevent over-watering.